 What if it is not treated?

 Leaving chlamydia untreated is not a wise choice.
 First, you will continue to spread it.
 Second, it can cause major health issues including infertility for both girls and guys.

-For girls, they can also develop PID (pelvic inflammatory disease), tubal pregnancy (you become pregnant in the fallopian tubes), and an infection of the cervix as well as the urethra.
+For girls, they can develop PID (pelvic inflammatory disease), tubal pregnancy (you become pregnant in the fallopian tubes).
+An infection of the cervix as well as the urethra are possible complications.

 For guys, they can have inflammation of the urethra, as well as the tube that transports sperm (epididymis).